At least 35 dead in hijab protests in Iran, state media reports

 At least 35 people are reported dead in hijab protests that broke out in Iran, even as president Ebrahim Raisi said that the country needed to “deal decisively” with “those who opposed security and tranquility”, Iranian state media reported.

-Mr Raisi’s comments were made in a condolence telephone call to the family of a security agent stabbed to death last week, allegedy by protesters enraged over the death of a young woman in police custody.
+Mr Raisi’s comments were made in a condolence telephone call to the family of a security agent stabbed to death last week, allegedy by protesters enraged about the death of a young woman in police custody.

 Mahsa Amini, a 22-year-old Kurdish woman, was pronounced dead a few days after her arrest in Tehran for wearing the hijab in an “improper” way.

-On Friday, Iran’s army threatened violence against widespread and growing anti-regime protests as the president arrived home following a trip to the United Nations.
+On Friday, Iran’s army threatened violence against widespread and growing anti-regime protests as the president arrived home after a trip to the United Nations.

 “The army is ready to defend the security and interests of the Iranian nation against the conspiracies of the enemies,” an army statement said.
-“The army personnel fully support their comrades in the police forces, and are ready to deal with the various plots of the enemies.”
+“The army personnel fully support their comrades in the police forces and are ready to deal with the various plots of the enemies.”

 The warning came as protesters were preparing on Friday for an eighth straight night of street battles with security forces.